tniessen/node-mceliece-key-exchange-poc/README.md

 and attacker and attacker and server.
 This would allow the attacker to observe and manipulate all transmitted data.

+However, the server can use the `key_signature` field of the `ServerHello` message to provide an externally generated signature of its CM public key.
+For example, when using TLS on top of this protocol, the server can determine the TLS certificate that it will use for the TLS handshake upon receiving the `ClientHello` message, and can use its TLS private key to sign the CM public key.
+This signature is then transmitted as part of the `ServerHello` message.
+After the key exchange is completed, the TLS handshake takes over.
+Once the client receives the TLS certificate, it can verify the signature and thus the authenticity of the CM public key.

 ## Maximum transmission size

 This protocol does not support renegotiations of the used keys or initialization